xxfoundation/elixxir-server/README.md

 # provided by xx network.
 (Required)
 registrationCode: "abc123"

 # Toggles use of the GPU.
-(Default false)
+(Default true)
-useGPU: false
+useGPU: true

 # Level of debugging to print (0 = info, 1 = debug, >1 = trace).
 (Default info)
 logLevel: 1